calaldees/teachingWorkshops/teacherTraining/_writing.md

     * Example search [Computing Education](https://ulms.ent.sirsidynix.net.uk/client/en_GB/CCCU/search/results?qu=computing+education&te=&ir=Both) - 58699 Results Found
         * "Identifying embodied metaphors for computing education" (show example of access the journal)

+### Tips: How to find material

+One of the main tips I can give for research is find the names of the big players in an area and 1.)
+Look at the other work they have done.
+It will probably be in a similar area.
+2.)
+Follow their references.
+What previous research are they inspired by and building on.
+3.)
+Some online services show links/references to papers that reference the one you are reading.
+This is great to help you find more recent sources that build on a seminal paper/topic.

 Education Research